 To jumpstart efforts to find a long-term solution to the drinking water contamination, the MPCA created a Spring Park Municipal Wells Superfund site and listed it on the state’s Permanent List of Priorities in 2014.
 This listing gave the MPCA access to additional funding to perform work at the site.

 With this funding, the MPCA hired a contractor to study and determine the best option to address Spring Park’s public water quality.
 That option was to design and construct an air stripper treatment system as an addition to the city’s current treatment plant.

 The air stripper is essentially a series of trays that water runs over while air blows up through it from below.
 This volatilizes the TCE, which is vented outside.
 The treatment system design was completed in June of 2015 and construction took about a year, from April 2016 to April 2017.
 It went online on April 17, 2017.

 Nearly $1.2 million in legislative bonding funds and about $400,000 in state Superfund money was used to evaluate, design and build the new treatment system that allows Spring Park to use all three municipal wells again.
 The air stripper treats up to 750 gallons of water per minute, and kicks into operation whenever pumps turn on to top off the city’s water tower.

-If, after the formal comment period, the site still qualifies for cleanup under the federal Superfund Program, it is formally listed on the NPL.
-Once it is listed, the EPA will publish a notice in the Federal Register and respond formally to comments received.
 This is part of the process to prepare for getting support from the EPA for further investigations into identifying and naming responsible parties for the contamination and cleaning up of the impacted aquifers.

 For more information